 - Sutures are not removed yet at this visit.

 Week 2-3: Top of the Foot Bone Spur Removal Surgery Postoperative Visit #2:

-- This can fluctuate depending your overall health needs, physical fitness and life needs.
+- This can fluctuate depending on your overall health needs, physical fitness, and life need.

-- If you are able to rest more, weight less and are really healthy, sutures can usually come out at 2 weeks.
-Some patients need to walk and be more active, if this is the case you will likely need sutures longer and have a larger dressing.
+- If you can rest more, weigh less, and are really healthy.
+Sutures can usually come out at 2 weeks.
+Some patients need to walk and be more active.
+If this is the case, you will likely need sutures longer and have a larger dressing.